Preetu05/Indeed-integration/README.md

-🎯 Project Title
+🎯 Project Title:
-Indeed Integration Assessment Dashboard
+**Indeed Integration Assessment Dashboard**

-🎯 Objective
+🎯 Objective:

 Evaluate whether integrating Indeed as an additional job source adds meaningful value by identifying unique, relevant data roles not already captured from Seek and LinkedIn.

-🛠 Tools Used
+🛠 Tools Used:

 Excel

-📂 Data Used
+📂 Data Used:

 One month of job listings from:

 Seek + LinkedIn = Jobboard